jrosell/marketing-data-connectors/README.md

 4. Change gsheets.csv with your google_service_account_email, google_key_file_p12, google_sheet_file_id.
 - Upon succesful execution, CSV input should be seen on google_sheet_name sheet of the google_sheet_file_id spreadsheet
-- Is important to set desired 'type' as schema is used in other connectors: fb_campaigns, fb_campaigns_stats, fb_campaigns_actions, ga_campaigns, ga_campaigns_stats, ga_campaigns_goals.
+- Is important to set desired 'type' as schema is used in other connectors: fb_campaigns, fb_campaigns_stats, fb_campaigns_actions, ga_campaigns, ga_campaigns_stats, ga_campaigns_goals and mailchimp_campaigns.

 ## About us
 - I'm [Jordi Rosell](https://twitter.com/jrosell), working at The ducks in a row.
-If do you want to sponsor us, [here is our paypal](https://www.paypal.me/thediar)
 - Open for collaborations.
 You can do [pull resquests](https://github.com/jrosell/marketing-data-connectors/pulls) or [open issues](https://github.com/jrosell/marketing-data-connectors/issues) if you want to help.
-- Hire me at https://www.thediar.com/en/ if you need any enterprise support.
+- Hire me at https://www.thediar.com/en/ if you need any enterprise support or if you want to sponsor us, [here is our paypal](https://www.paypal.me/thediar)